 What’s In This Lemongrass Curry

-This easy vegan Thai-inspired curry has scallions, broccoli, green beans, mushrooms, carrots, and crispy tofu.
+This easy vegetarian Thai-inspired curry has scallions, broccoli, green beans, mushrooms, carrots, and crispy tofu.
 The coconut milk sauce is flavored with lemongrass, ginger, garlic, chili flakes, turmeric, soy sauce, and lime juice.

 Ingredient Notes and Substitutions